robertdavidgraham/hunter-dkim/README.md

 ### "What about this page that says DKIM can be fooled?"

+I lot of confident Twitter "experts" proclaim tha DKIM can be faked.
+They are just repeating rumors without understanding how.
+They also aren't reproducing this verification or demonstrating how this email specifically could've been faked.

-Many people cite the following web page to claim DKIM doesn't work:
+The most common source they cite is the following web page to claim DKIM doesn't work:

 <https://noxxi.de/research/breaking-dkim-on-purpose-and-by-chance.html>